-Shall consist of three Trustees, one of whom serves as the chair of the committee and one being the Board President, plus the Director.
-The Committee's responsibilities include, but are not limited to, preparation of the annual review of the Director for Board discussion prior to the formal review, assuming a leadership role in the resolution of any personnel conflict that cannot be resolved by the b.
+Shall consist of the President, Director and at least one other Trustee.
+The committee's responsibilities include, but are not limited to, preparation of the annual review of the Director for Board discussion prior to the formal review, assuming a leadership role in the resolution of any personnel conflict that cannot be resolved by the Director, assisting the Director in preparing a training and compliance plan for staff, Trustees, and volunteers, and overseeing an annual review of employee files to ensure records are kept in compliance with statute.
+The Director is responsible for the annual review of all other Library employees.

+b.
 Policy Committee

-Shall consist of three Trustees, one of whom serves as the chair of the committee, plus the Director.
-The primary responsibility of the Committee is to develop and review Library policy, protocols, procedures and plans including, but not limited to, such as those in an emergent situation.
-This Policy shall include the division of responsibility between the Board and staff and a Library Materials Selection Policy, and shall adhere to the "Library Bill of Rights" and the "Freedom to Read" statements of the American Library Association.
-The Committee shall determine the Library regulations governing the use of the Library and review existing policies in a systematic fashion to ensure that all policies are reviewed at an interval not to exceed three years.
-As a result of such policy reviews, the Committee will make recommendations regarding additions or changes to existing policy as well as deleting policies which are no longer appropriate or of value.
+Shall consist of Trustees, one of whom serves as the chair of the committee, plus the Director.
+The primary responsibility of the committee is to develop and review Library policy, protocols, procedures and plans including, but not limited to, such as those in an emergent situation.
+This Policy shall include the division of responsibility between the Board and staff, and shall adhere to the "Library Bill of Rights" and the "Freedom to Read"statements of the American Library Association.
+The committee shall determine the Library regulations governing the use of the Library and review existing policies in a systematic fashion to ensure that all policies are reviewed at an interval not to exceed three years.
+As a result of such policy reviews, the committee will make recommendations regarding additions or changes to existing policy as well as deleting policies.
 Library Policies must be approved by the Board.